Transformation is inevitable and with the new moon and the changing weather, it’s time to reflect on 2017 and start preparing for 2018.

 If you are ready to get started, it’s time to take stock and see exactly what you’ve accomplished and where you are in your Marketing.
 Here is a list of 20 important questions to ask yourself to check your performance.
 Simple YES or NO answers will do to start, and if you don’t know, then it’s a NO.

 - Do you know who your ideal target clients are?

 Getting specific about your target market will help when you are creating content for your marketing plan.
 Understanding if you have different segments or audiences and catering content to each will keep your information relevant and fresh.

 - Do you have a written plan for reaching your target clients?

 Having a plan always helps you stay focused and stay on track.
-There are many aspects of marketing that can be pre-scheduled so that you can take care of them during a slow part of the month/year.
+There are many aspects of Marketing in San Diego that can be pre-scheduled so that you can take care of them during a slow part of the month/year.